Who is this article for?

 Storage server offline

-After saving the connection string, the master server confirms the changes have been saved and the storage server will go offline.
-After 5 to 10 minutes, the storage server comes back online and is accessible from the master server Code42 console.
+After saving the connection string, the authority server confirms the changes have been saved and the storage server will go offline.
+After 5 to 10 minutes, the storage server comes back online and is accessible from the authority server Code42 console.

 Once the server has been added to your environment, add one or more store points.